DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Introduction

 \section{Introduction}

-Peer review lies at the foundation of scientific evaluation, performing the essential role of quality control in the dissemination of scientific knowledge.
-The rapid increase in academic output places an immense burden on conference area chairs, journal editors, and other decision makers.
-Decisions must take into account not only extensive manuscripts, but enormous additional amounts of text including reviews, rebuttals, and other discussions.
-Many of the solutions to peer review's various shortcomings require systemic change and institutional buy-in across international communities \citep{church-rther, nobarany_rethinking_2014, ko_modern_2019}.
-However, any such effort could be aided by a deeper understanding of the interaction between the participants in the discussion.
-This paper describes a dataset that enables the study of the discourse structure of these interactions.
+Peer review performs the essential role of quality control in the dissemination of scientific knowledge.
+The recent rapid increase in academic output places an immense burden on decision makers such as area chairs and editors, as their decisions must take into account not only extensive manuscripts, but enormous additional amounts of technical text including reviews, rebuttals, and other discussions.

-Most peer review formats allow authors to respond to the reviewers' comments on their manuscript.
-In this paper, we use the term \textit{rebuttal} to refer to this response.
-We argue that the discourse structure of the rebuttal can be particularly instructive to observers of the peer review process, providing additional context on the manuscript itself, as well as some indication of the quality of the peer reviews.
-Although there has been extensive prior work on peer review, including labeling argument structure \citep{hua-etal-2019-argument-mining, fromm2020argument, cheng-etal-2020-ape}, highlighting different aspects \citep{yuan2021automate}, and examining the effect of rebuttals on paper acceptance \citep{gao-etal-2019-rebuttal}, there has been relatively little inquiry into the discourse structure of rebuttals.
+One long term goal of research in peer review is to support decision makers in managing their workload by providing tools to help them efficiently absorb the discussions they must read.
+While machine learning should not be used to produce condensed accounts of the peer review text due to the risk of amplifying biases \citep{zhao-etal-2017-men}, ML tools could nevertheless help manage information overload by identifying patterns in the data, such as argumentative strategies, goals, and intentions.

-We argue that in order to interpret a portion of the rebuttal, it is essential to know its context in the review, as well as the reviewer's argumentative intent in supplying this context.
-Thus, our dataset provides three types of annotations on review-rebuttal pairs: rich characterizations of the argumentative function of all review sentences and all rebuttal sentences, and a mapping from each rebuttal sentence to its context in the review.
-Our rebuttal labels focus on characterizing the authors' stance towards the reviewer's claims, and their commitment to addressing their concerns.
+Any such research requires an extensive labeled dataset.
+While the OpenReview platform \citep{soergel2013open} has made it easy to obtain unlabeled public peer review text, labeling this data for supervised NLP requires highly qualified annotators.
+Correct interpretation of the discourse structure of the text requires an understanding of the technical content, precluding the use of standard crowdsourcing techniques.
+Prior work on discourse in peer review has focused this qualified labor force on labeling arguments extracted from the text, which enables the complete annotation of more examples, at the expense of research on non-argumentative behaviors in peer review.
+While there has been extensive research and deep analysis of different aspects of peer review, the taxonomies used to describe review argumentation are disparate and not directly compatible.
+Finally, there has been limited research into understanding the discourse relations between rebuttals and reviews \citep{cheng-etal-2020-ape, bao-etal-2021-argument}, and none so far into the discourse structure of rebuttals.